 Want to take your child on a Winter City Break?
 Then why not check out our top tips and information for Winter City Breaks with Babies!

-Skiing in the Austrian Alps by Baby Loves Travel
+Skiing with a baby in the Austrian Alps by Baby Loves Travel

 Our first trip was skiing in St Anton am Arlberg in the Austrian Alps when our little one was 8 weeks old.
 The mountains might not be the obvious choice for a holiday with a baby.
 But for us it worked really well.
 You can take it in turns to ski, while the other goes for beautiful winter walks with the pram or takes baby for a splash about at the pool.
 When your baby is tiny you don’t need to worry about heading to a family resort.
 Your little one won’t be on the mountain anyway, so pick somewhere with skiing to suit the parents.